mittelmark/yeti/yeti/ylex.md

 >
 > The following options are supported:
 >
+> -nocase
+>
-> -   This option has the same meaning as on **regexp**.
+> :   This option has the same meaning as on **regexp**.
 In matching
 >     this rule, upper-case characters in the input will be treated as
 >     lower-case.
 >
+> -state name
+>
-> -   This rule will only be considered if the scanner is in the state
+> :   This rule will only be considered if the scanner is in the state
 >     *name*.
 See below for more information.
 >
+> -states names
+>
-> -   Same as above, but *names* is a list of state names in which the
+> :   Same as above, but *names* is a list of state names in which the
 >     rule is active.

 *name* **code** *token* *script*